 - Salt & pepper

-You may have tried my Lamb Shank recipe before, well my lamb stew recipe follows a similar process.
-I prefer to use free-range, knuckles but if you can’t find them, then leg-of-lamb cubes work just as well.
+You may have tried my Lamb Shank recipe before; my lamb stew recipe follows a similar process.
+I prefer free-range knuckles, but if you can’t find them, leg-of-lamb cubes work just as well.
 Firstly trim off any excess fat, as well as connective tissue, allowing the meat to brown evenly and remain tender.
-Once done season the meat with salt and pepper.
+Once done, season the lamb with salt and pepper.

-In a large casserole pot (I use my Le Creuset casserole) heat two tablespoons of olive oil and brown the lamb in batches.
-When the lamb is browned, remove from the pot and set aside.
+Heat two tablespoons of olive oil and brown the lamb in batches in a large casserole pot (I use my Le Creuset casserole).
+When the lamb is browned, remove it from the pot and set aside.

 Add the chopped onion and garlic to the pot and sauté over medium heat until soft and lightly browned.
 I recommend adding a splash of water to loosen all the sticky bits from the bottom of the pot.
 Next, in go the carrots.
 Continuing cooking over medium heat for a few minutes, stirring often.

-Next add the thyme, mustard, lamb stock, red wine, Worcestershire sauce, tomato paste, 250mls water and stir to combine.
-I also recommend adding two teaspoons of brown sugar to help cut the through the acidity of the tomato paste.
+Next, add the thyme, mustard, lamb stock, red wine, Worcestershire sauce, tomato paste, and 250ml water and stir to combine.
+I also recommend adding two teaspoons of brown sugar to help cut through the acidity of the tomato paste.
 Place the lamb back in the pot, stir well and cover.
 Simmer for 1 ½ – 2 hours, remembering to stir often.

 To Serve